An Easy and Delicious 4-Ingredient Frosting Recipe

-Last Updated on September 4, 2014 by
+Last Updated on September 2, 2025 by Stacy Averette

-This recipe is just as tasty, requires fewer ingredients, and is fool-proof.
+This recipe is just as tasty, requires fewer ingredients, and is foolproof.

 I discovered this recipe by accident.
 The Duncan Hines Dark Chocolate Mocha cake was ready to be frosted for an after-church treat when I realized that I didn’t have enough sugar for my frosting recipe.
-Well, actually I had enough sugar but then there wouldn’t have been enough sugar for sweet tea.
+Well, actually, I had enough sugar, but then there wouldn’t have been enough sugar for sweet tea.
 Need I say more?
-Tomorrow is grocery shopping day so I make-do.
+Tomorrow is grocery shopping day, so I make do.
 I even made substitutions to the recipe below.

 1 cup packed light brown sugar